Written by: Collin McMichael

 Root suckers – In case your tree has died back to the roots, it may still come back through root suckers.
 Root suckers are fast-growing shoots that come from dormant buds in the roots.
-These can replace the lost above ground tissue very quickly
+These can replace the lost above-ground tissue very quickly

 Grafted Trees – Root suckers from grafted trees will be a different type of tree than you had before (ie, most fruit trees’ rootstock do not make desirable fruit).
 On grafted trees that saw the loss of above-ground tissues, you can regraft the desirable tree to the rootstock for faster establishment.
 For example, a ‘Meyer’ lemon that was lost in the freeze will likely see trifoliate orange root suckers.
 Grafting new ‘Meyer’ lemon budwood onto the trifoliate orange suckers will lead to a larger lemon tree than planting a new, 5-gallon ‘Meyer’ lemon.

-Tips for specific trees
+Tips for Specific Trees

-The vast majority of these should be fine.
+Deciduous Trees: The vast majority of these should be fine.